DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 An experienced teaching professional can help you if you're (one of the following):

 * ready to get into teaching
-* returning to teach maths, physics, chemistry, computing or languages and have qualified teacher status (QTS)
+* returning to teach chemistry, computing, maths, modern foreign languages or physics and have qualified teacher status (QTS)

 [Get an adviser](/tta-service).